LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/tdd.rst

 better code.
 The name comes from the idea of the tests *driving* the development process.

 Before we can start using TDD, we need a list of discrete features that can be turned into unit tests.
-This will help keep our tests and code easy to read and will build or confidence as we add functionality.
+This will help keep our tests focused on specific functionality which should lead to code that is easy to read.
+Along the way we will build confidence as we add features.

 .. note::

+   TDD is a process that some organizations choose to use.
 Using the TDD process is not required when using unit tests.
-TDD is a process that some organizations choose to use.

 The Test/Code Cycle